 Several employers helped us launch the pilot by providing apprenticeship opportunities to students across the array of occupation pathways.
-The Ascend and EmployIndy teams continue to engage and recruit additional employers for the second cohort.
+The EmployIndy Business Partnership team continue to engage and recruit additional employers for the second cohort.
 We hope to work alongside K12 partners to build upon their strong existing business partnerships in order to build upon current work-based learning opportunities and provide additional paths for schools to collaborate with their employers as well.
 Here are our employer partners: